monunarnaware17/Car-Dealership/README.md

 # Car-Dealership
-An online Car Dealership platform where clients can chose their favorite by giving their choices.
+An online Car Dealership platform where clients can chose their favorite cars by giving their choices.